gstlearn/gstlearn/README.md

 ### Important Notes

-* Under Linux or MacOS, if you don't have sudo permissions, you may have to install swig in a folder of your choice.
-In that case, use `-DCMAKE_INSTALL_PREFIX:PATH=/home/user/Programs` (adapt installation folder) in the `cmake` command above.
 * If your system distribution repository doesn't provide minimum required versions, please install the tools manually (see provider website)
 * If you plan to generate the documentation, add `-DBUILD_DOXYGEN=ON` to the first cmake command above.
 * If you don't know how to execute github commands or you experience a 'password authentication' problem, you may [read this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).